wp-plugins/ttt-crop/readme.txt

 == Screenshots ==

-1. Choose the image size and crop the image in the area you want.
+1. Typical problem with cropped image.
-2. Save the image ones is croped
+2. Go to medias and open the images, and click in TTT Crop.
-3. Find the links to open the tool
+3. Choose the image you need, and crop in the area you want.
-4. In featured
+4. You can crop from featured box

 == Hacks ==